patooworld/vsixvhax/Completion-Cache.md

 ### Can I make completion even faster?

 There are ways to further decrease completion times using the [haxe.macro.CompilationServer](http://api.haxe.org/haxe/macro/CompilationServer.html?#setModuleCheckPolicy) API introduced in Haxe 3.4.0.
-By disabling shadowing and dependency checks for Flixel's dependencies, we can get field completion times <span>< 50 ms<span>:
+By disabling shadowing and dependency checks for Flixel's dependencies in the `.hxml` used for completion, we can get field completion times <span>< 50 ms<span>:

 ```
 --macro server.setModuleCheckPolicy(['flixel', 'openfl', 'lime', 'flash'], [NoCheckShadowing, NoCheckDependencies], true)